GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

   :end-before: <!-- SPHINX_TUT_INT_HEX_MESH_END -->

+We create a mesh registered as ``mesh1``.
+Just like for solvers, this registration name is chosen by the user.

+Then, we specify the collection of elements *types* that this mesh contains.
+Tetrahedra, hexahedra, wedges, prisms are examples of element types.
+If a mesh contains different types of elements (a hybrid mesh), we should indicate this here by listing all unique types of elements in curly brackets.
+Keeping things simple, our element collection has only one type of element: a ``C3D8`` type.
-Here, we create a mesh registered as ``mesh1`` (this registration name is chosen by the user), consisting of elements of type ``C3D8`` (this is a code from the usual finite element nomenclature for a general purpose linear 8-node brick element).
+This value is a code taken from the usual finite element nomenclature.
+It represents a general purpose linear 8-node brick element (linear hexahedron).

-Elements in the x-direction go from x=0 to x=10.
-The x-dimension is divided into nx=10 elements.
+Last, we specify the spatial arrangement of the mesh elements.
+The mesh defined here goes from coordinate x=0 to x=10 in the x-direction, with ``nx=10`` subdivisions along this segment.
 The same is true for the y-dimension and the z-dimension.
 We therefore have a cube of 10x10x10 elements with a bounding box defined by corner coordinates (0,0,0) and (10,10,10).